Gempton/simplewebapp/README.md

 mvn install
 mvn clean package
 ```
-Then you should open file application.properties and change line
+Then you should open file application.properties and change line <br />
 From
 ```
 spring.datasource.initialization-mode=always